avadhutFrontEnd/playground-starter/README.md

 You can find the course at https://codewithmosh.com

 # Commit message format :
 [Course: 2.
 React 18 for Intermediate Topics > 2.
-Fetching and Updating Data with React Query (3h) ] [ Video: #4-Fetching-Data_map4 ] - To fetch data with React Query, we use the "query" hook that is defined in `@tanstack/react-query`.
+Fetching and Updating Data with React Query (3h) ] [ Video: #5-Handling-Errors_mp4_2min_26sec ] - Handling Errors with React Query, we use the "query" hook that is defined in `@tanstack/react-query`.

 # my-github Account :